Multuggerah: Battle of One Tree Hill

 The mass poisoning at Kilcoy Station instigated a strengthening of resistance activity.
 Multeggerah organised ambushes of the supply drays on their way up the escarpment from the coast; "He had sent word to the Europeans, warning them not to come through."

 In September 1843 an armed convoy of three drays with a crew of 18 was stopped and turned back.
 A counter attack against the Aboriginal battle group by more than 30 squatters and their servants was also turned back from the high ground by the use of spears and thrown rocks.

 Legacy

-The 800 m viaduct on the Warrego Highway section of the Toowoomba Second Range Crossing was named in honour of Multuggerah.
+The 800 m viaduct on the Warrego Highway section of the Toowoomba Bypass was named in honour of Multuggerah.
+He is known to have had at least two children, a son and a daughter known as Queen Kitty.